cday97/mode_choice_calibration/README.md

 model and a micro-simulation tool.
 Specifically, the activity-based model being ActivitySim and the micro-simulation tool being BEAM.

-Information on ActivitySim can be found at the following page: [ActivitySim](https://activitysim.github.io/activitysim/) Information on BEAm can be found at the following page: [BEAM](https://beam.readthedocs.io/en/latest/users.html)
+  - Information on ActivitySim can be found at the following page: [ActivitySim](https://activitysim.github.io/activitysim/)

+  - Information on BEAM can be found at the following page: [BEAM](https://beam.readthedocs.io/en/latest/users.html)